 In this article, Personal Loans Now compares the different loan options.
-We will specifically look at a personal loan, using a credit card and using an overdraft.
+We will specifically look at personal loans UK, using a credit card and using an overdraft.

 Understanding the benefits and drawbacks of each of these three methods of borrowing will help you work out which is the best and cheapest option for your current financial circumstances.

 Is A Personal Loan Better Than An Overdraft?

 Most major banks will grant an overdraft arrangement if you have a current account.
 This is provided that you have wage and have shown responsibility in running the account.
 It could be as part of the terms of the account or if you make a specific request for such a facility.